-This article originally appeared on the Brandywine Conservancy blog and is reprinted with permission.
+This article originally appeared on the Brandywine Conservancy blog.

 The American palate has developed a taste for salt, not only in our diets — to the detriment of our blood pressure — but also, in standard consumeristic fashion, in a cornucopia of markets that promise to make our lives easier.
 We soften our household water with salt, coat our crop fields and pastures with salt-laced fertilizers and compost, and deice our roads, bridges, and parking lots with rock salt and brine.

 The widespread and intense use of salt is now threatening our streams and rivers, marshes and ponds, and even groundwater — freshwater resources that were never meant to be so salty.
 This is a new problem that scientists, environmental managers, and regulators are racing to understand.

 Based on data collected by the U.S. Geological Survey and Chester County Water Resources Authority, salt concentrations in Brandywine Creek at Chadds Ford are now high year-round due to groundwater contamination, averaging more than triple what was measured in 1972 (when the Clean Water Act was passed), and are approaching 10 times what was observed in 1950.

 Recent USGS data suggest almost 37,000 tons of salt flow by the Brandywine River Museum of Art each year, or 100 tons (200,000 pounds) per day.
 Moreover, with assistance from Stroud Water Research Center™, volunteers from the Penn State Master Watershed Stewards and The Nature Conservancy’s Pennsylvania and Delaware chapters have found other Brandywine sites also remain salty all summer.
 Our organizations have measured salt concentrations in some tributaries near West Chester, Pennsylvania, and First State National Historical Park that approached that of seawater during winter storms.